Debate on "Is the Infrastructure Sector Really Necessary?"

 Are they really "parameter tuning craftsmen," "magical modification craftsmen," or "imitation craftsmen"?

-In your article, you discuss whether the infrastructure sector has core technology and categorize engineers into "parameter tuning craftsmen," "modification craftsmen," and "imitation craftsmen."
+In Mr. Ma's article, he discusses whether the infrastructure department has core technologies and categorizes engineers into "parameter tuning craftsmen," "modification craftsmen," and "imitation craftsmen."

 I completely agree with this point.But what does that matter?

-Many Chinese Internet companies are modeled on American companies and conduct almost the same business as their American counterparts.
-Therefore, there is no problem in using almost the same technology as their American counterparts.
-This is the most reliable and least risky technology selection.CTC() the original meaning is to explore America (the stepping stones) and cross the river.If you can copy the business model, the tech stack won't be an issue.
+Many Chinese internet companies are modeled after American companies and conduct business in much the same way as their American counterparts.
+Therefore, there is no problem with using nearly the same technology as their American counterparts, as this is the most reliable and least risky technology choice.CTC() the original meaning is to explore America (stepping stones) and cross the river.If you can copy the business model, the tech stack won't be an issue.

 💡